 Do you love languages, and want to share that passion with future students?
 Candidates can pursue a K-12 License in teaching Spanish, French or German by majoring in Hispanic Studies, French or German, and completing a minor in Secondary Education.
 We also offer an endorsement in K-8 World Languages for Elementary Education Majors.
 Becoming a World Language teacher means bringing the world into your classroom!

 What You'll Gain

-- An additional 600 hours during 16 weeks of student teaching
+- An additional 600 hours of classroom exposure during 16 weeks of student teaching

 - A solid understanding of how students learn new languages, how best to teach languages, and how to expand your students’ worldviews through teaching meaningful cultural content

 - Opportunities to collaborate with professional language teacher organizations in our state (MCTLC) and nationally (ACTFL)

 - Experience working with learners at all levels: elementary, middle and secondary